There is no English translation for this web page.

 - © ZiiK

-Mr. König took the time to get to know the 25 Afghan students of the fifth generation of the Master's program and to inform himself about the status of the project.
+Mr. Hashemi took the chance to also talk with the Afghan students of the fifth generation of the computer science Master's program.